cbrennanpoole/Qualitative-Self/README.md

     - Basic grammar, and
     - Technical writing skills.
 29. Assist in development and presentation of SES-related training topics.
+`
+technical writer
+`<br>
-30. Assist implementation of safety programs and/or procedures for new line installations (i.e. LOTO).
+30. Assist implementation of safety programs and/or procedures for new line installations.
+    - i.e. in electrix
 31. Work with Maintenance Department to track completion of safety work orders.
 32. Work up to ~12~ make that 16 - 20 hours, overtime, and weekends to meet the business requirements.
 `